Last updated: 2026-05-18

 5. Data protection contact

-[email protected] — +41 78 448 60 02
+our contact form — +41 78 448 60 02

 In case of discrepancy between language versions, the French version prevails.